General Conditions of Sale

 In the event of late payment by Buyer, BASF is entitled, without rescinding the sales agreement and without granting a period of grace, to demand the temporary surrender of the goods owned by BASF at Buyer's expense and to revoke the permission for the Buyer to dispose of and process the goods.

 Should the realizable value of the securities exceed BASF’s open claims by more than 10%, BASF waives securities to this extent upon request of the Buyer.
 BASF shall have the right to select the goods for which the securities are waived.

 16. Force Majeure

-To the extent any incident or circumstance beyond BASF's control (including natural occurrences, war, strikes, lock-outs, shortages of raw materials and energy, obstruction of transportation, breakdown of manufacturing equipment, fire, explosion, acts of government) reduces the availability of goods from the plant from which BASF receives the goods such that BASF cannot fulfill its obligations under this contract (taking into account on a pro rata basis other internal and external supply obligations), BASF shall (i) be relieved from his obligations under this contract to the extent BASF is prevented from performing such obligations and (ii) have no obligation to procure goods from other sources.
+To the extent any incident or circumstance beyond BASF's control (including natural occurrences, war, strikes, lock- outs, shortages of raw materials and energy, obstruction of transportation, breakdown of manufacturing equipment, cyberattacks, fire, explosion, epidemics or pandemics (whether officially declared by the WHO as such or not) acts of government, reduces the availability of goods from the plant from which BASF receives the goods such that BASF cannot fulfill its obligations under this contract (taking into account on a pro rata basis other internal and external supply obligations), BASF shall (i) be relieved from his obligations under this contract to the extent BASF is prevented from performing such obligations and (ii) have no obligation to procure goods from other sources.
 The first sentence does also apply to the extent such incident or circumstance renders the contractual performance commercially useless for BASF over a long period or occurs with suppliers of BASF.
 If the aforementioned occurrences last for a period of more than 3 months, BASF is entitled to withdraw from the contract without the Buyer having any right to compensation.